“I love you.”

 Three simple words that many of us long to hear, and yet, many of us that say them are probably unaware of what manipulative creatures we turn into once we’ve uttered them.
 Suddenly, “I love you” becomes a euphemism for “My Way or the Highway.”
 Without meaning to, our “love” is laden with unreasonable expectations and conditions that do little to nourish the very person we are proclaiming to love.

 We can’t wait to rush to Facebook and change our status to “in a relationship.”
-Why do we do this??
-Simply, to proclaim ownership of this person.
-It’s as much braggadocio as a warning: “She’s mine now.”
+Why do we do this?
+My hope is we are simply just so happy with this person we want to shout it from the rooftops.
+This may sound snarky but isn’t it also to proclaim ownership of this person?
+To warn all others, “He’s mine now.”
+It’s as much braggadocio as a warning.
 We happily boast that we now “belong” to someone and how we’ve been “taken off the market.”
-Are we THAT insecure??
+Suddenly, there are a host of expectations all the way around just by virtue of the defining of there being a “relationship.”
+Usually this means, no dating others.
+But again, this is a societal default-setting.

-There are many conditions in a romantic relationship, but the ones that strike me the most are the ones under the guise of “love”.
-We feel neglected if our SO makes plans that don’t include us.
-We feel unloved and insecure if they like things we dislike, wear or say things we disagree with, and we question their loyalty if they have the boldness to declare Monday night football a female-free evening.
+We ought not feel neglected if our SO makes plans that don’t include us.
+We ought not feel unloved and insecure if they like things we dislike, wear or say things we disagree with, or question their loyalty if they have the boldness to declare Monday night football a female-free evening.
 Suddenly, “love” is a question and not a verb or a gift but rather a constraint erected by you.
-Is it any wonder there are people out there afraid to say it?

 In a polyamory, there is word that describes the opposite of jealousy, which is “compersion.”
 Wikipedia states that it is “an empathetic state of happiness and joy experienced when another individual experiences happiness and joy” but usually used within the context of having emotional and/or sexual relationships outside the primary one.
 I think this is the epitome of what “I love you” really means.
 It means, I love you enough to let you feel what you feel, experience what you need and want to experience, and not make ME the focus of that happiness.
 Most of us can’t even imagine our SO’s enjoying a conversation with any aged-gender of the opposite sex much less having sex with them, but imagine what that must feel like!
 How freeing that would be!